-My family and I have been waiting for this moment since October 17, 2007, when I first applied with the Department of State.
+My family and I have been waiting for this moment since October 17, 2007, when I first applied to the Department of State.
 I made the application on-line at usajobs.gov after receiving a tip from a friend in Boy Scouts that there were tons of jobs on that site.
 He specifically mentioned real estate jobs.
 When I did my search I found a posting for a job at a U.S. embassy.
 After I hit the submit button, I did not hear anything for months.
-Since my application had gone in on a website, I had no one with whom I could followup to check the status of my application.
+Since my application had gone in on a website, I had no one with whom I could follow up to check the status of my application.

-Now that Great Adventure is truly beginning.
+Now that Great Adventure is truly beginning!